 Abrasion injuries are observed commonly, and you must have personally experienced it.
 Usually, activities like riding bikes, kids riding bicycles, playing soccer or football, steep hiking, working near moving parts of machinery, involve the risk of abrasion injuries.
 Abrasion is caused due to friction between skin and rough surface, more the roughness of the surface, more the severity.

 Now you know why soccer is played on a grassy pitch.
 If you experienced this painful injury, the first thought may come into your mind, how long you are going to be out of school, work, or the weekend game you were desperately awaiting.
 So you may need to know skin abrasion healing time?

-To determine Skin abrasion healing time, first thing you do after sustaining abrasion injury is you evaluate the severity of the injury.
+To determine skin abrasion healing time, the first thing you do after sustaining abrasion injury is you evaluate the severity of the injury.
 Then decide whether you need professional medical care, or you can treat by yourself.

 - Abrasion Categories

 - The factors involved in skin abrasion healing time

 There are three categories for abrasion injuries following the severity of the wound as:

 In First degree abrasion most upper layer of skin which called as the epidermis is affected and no bleeding involved.

 Second-degree abrasion involves damage to the second layer of skin after the epidermis, which is known as demis.
 There may be slight bleeding involved.

 Most severe of all, it involves a tear of skin and deeper than demis.
 It may cause severe bleeding and usually needed medical care.